sbaudoin/sonar-yaml/README.md

 1. forbidden key
 2. forbidden value
 3. required key and
-4. int value in range (new check in 1.8.0)
+4. int value in range

 This provides the possibility to apply the checks _only_ in a certain scope 1 and/or _only not_ in a certain scope 2.
 Current limitation: yaml list notation is not supported by ancestor matching.